Linear groups and computation: Computing with virtually solvable linear groups

 There are algebraic and topological proofs of Theorem~\ref{LKMTheorem} (see \cite[Theorem~7, p.~135]{SuprunenkoI} and \cite[Theorem~5.8, p.~77]{WBook}).
-The theorem implies that a solvable-by-finite linear group can be conjugated to the above block upper triangular form with (irreducible) abelian-by-finite blocks $H_i$.
+The theorem implies that a solvable-by-finite linear group can be conjugated to block triangular form, with (irreducible) abelian-by-finite diagonal blocks.